 The fast convergence of the RLS filter towards the FIR filter can be seen through the above plots.

-HelperRLSFilterSystemIdentification launches a Graphical User Interface (GUI) designed to interact with the simulation.
-The GUI allows you to tune parameters and the results are reflected in the simulation instantly.
+RLSFilterSystemIDExampleApp launches a User Interface (UI) designed to interact with the simulation.
+The UI allows you to tune parameters and the results are reflected in the simulation instantly.
 For example, moving the slider for the 'Cutoff Frequency' to the right while the simulation is running, increases the FIR filter's cutoff frequency.
 Similarly, moving the slider for the 'RLS Forgetting Factor' tunes the forgetting factor of the RLS filter.
 The plots reflects your changes as you tune these parameters.
-For more information on the GUI, please refer to HelperCreateParamTuningGUIHelperCreateParamTuningGUI.
+For more information on the UI, please refer to HelperCreateParamTuningUIHelperCreateParamTuningUI.

 MATLAB Coder can be used to generate C code for the function HelperRLSFilterSystemIdentificationSimHelperRLSFilterSystemIdentificationSim as well.
 In order to generate a MEX-file for your platform, execute the following:

-currDir = pwd; % Store the current directory address mexDir = [tempdir 'RLSFilterSystemIdentificationExampleMEXDir']; % Name of % temporary directory mkdir(mexDir); % Create temporary directory cd(mexDir); % Change directory codegen('HelperRLSFilterSystemIdentificationSim', ... '-o','HelperRLSFilterSystemIdentificationSimMEX');
+currDir = pwd; % Store the current directory address mexDir = [tempdir 'RLSFilterSystemIdentificationExampleMEXDir']; % Name of % temporary directory if ~exist(mexDir,'dir') mkdir(mexDir); % Create temporary directory end cd(mexDir); % Change directory codegen('HelperRLSFilterSystemIdentificationSim', ... '-o','HelperRLSFilterSystemIdentificationSimMEX');

-By calling the wrapper function HelperRLSFilterSystemIdentificationHelperRLSFilterSystemIdentification with 'true' as an argument, the generated MEX-file HelperRLSFilterSystemIdentificationSimMEX can be used instead of HelperRLSFilterSystemIdentificationSim for the simulation.
-In this scenario, the GUI is still running inside the MATLAB environment, but the main processing algorithm is being performed by a MEX-file.
+By calling the wrapper function RLSFilterSystemIDExampleAppRLSFilterSystemIDExampleApp with 'true' as an argument, the generated MEX-file HelperRLSFilterSystemIdentificationSimMEX can be used instead of HelperRLSFilterSystemIdentificationSim for the simulation.
+In this scenario, the UI is still running inside the MATLAB environment, but the main processing algorithm is being performed by a MEX-file.
 Performance is improved in this mode without compromising the ability to tune parameters.

 Creating MEX-Files often helps achieve faster run-times for simulations.
 In order to measure the performance improvement, let's first time the execution of the algoriothm in MATLAB without any plotting: